 Draucker Funeral Home has been entrusted with arrangements.

-To send flowers to the family or plant a tree in memory of Johnny A Mays, please visit our floral store.
+To send flowers to Johnny's family, please visit our floral store.

 Western Nebraska Veterans Home-Scottsbluff